Durable Value identifies start-ups at Seed on track for developing ‘economic moat’ Competitive Advantages in 2-3 years’ time.

 By detecting Competitive Advantage potential at the earliest stage possible, VC investors can secure equity stakes in stronger prospects at lower valuations.

-To use Durable Value’s strategy due diligence service as part of your investment process:
+To use Durable Value’s strategy due diligence service as part of your research:

 .

-Pilot test on 40 pitch decks confirms stability of strategy due diligence framework
+Pilot study on 40 pitch decks confirms stability of strategy due diligence framework

 Durable Value is a proprietary strategy framework built around creating economic moat competitive advantages.
 By comparing a Start-up’s strategy to this reference framework, it is possible to identify those on track for developing a competitive advantage in 2-3 years’ time.